strimzi/proposals/028-service-binding.md

       ca.p12: # PKCS #12 archive file for Strimzi cluster CA certificate ca.password: # Password for protecting the Strimzi cluster CA certificate PKCS #12 archive file
     ```

+**Note:** The Service Binding spec does contain some suggested secret fields for certificates, but they will not suffice to encapsulate all the certificate related information that an application needs.
+Hence, the suggestion of the separate fields above.

 Considerations: